Mohammed-Hannane/simohonnane/README.md

-- 👋 Hi, I’m @simohonnane
+- 👋 Hi, I’m @bugsbunny
 - 👀 I’m interested in Web Development
 - 🌱 I’m a Full-Stack Dev
-- 💞️ I’m looking to start a new company for doing multiple project
+- 💞️ I’m looking to learn new things to improve my skills
 - 📫 How to reach me : my mail is simohonnane55@gmail.com

 <!---